 The ability of extroverts to make decisions quickly can be a tremendous advantage in certain business scenarios.
-They are quick to establish relationships with their team members and because they aren’t afraid to speak their minds, they are effective at holding everyone accountable.
-Research has also shown that extroverted leaders often garner loyalty and trust because they exude strength and confidence.
+They are quick to establish relationships with their team members, and because they aren’t afraid to speak their minds, they can easily hold everyone accountable while also garnering loyalty and trust.

 In outward-facing situations, because extroverts usually have no trouble becoming the center of attention, they are quick to make meaningful connections with clients.
-As such, it’s not surprising to find many extrovert leaders working in the demanding world of sales.
+No surprise, you’re highly likely to find many extroverts working in the demanding world of sales.

 Extroverted leaders also find it hard to delegate or collaborate with others.
-Since they’re accustomed to pushing their own points of view and agendas, it may be difficult for them to accept help anyone else or share decision making.
-That can manifest in conflict and toxic relationships.
+Since they’re accustomed to pushing their own points of view and agendas, it may be difficult for them to share decision-making or ask for help.
+This can result in toxic relationships.

-Although it may take a little longer for people warm up to an introverted leader, over time relationships can become extremely strong as introverts are more likely to create meaningful social connections with employees.
+Although it may take a little longer for people to warm up to an introverted leader, over time, relationships can develop into strong, meaningful bonds.

 Introverts are also known for having better focus and concentration, particularly when faced with a crisis.
-Teams with an introverted leader tend to be more productive and innovative over the long haul.
+Teams with introverted leaders tend to be more productive and innovative over the long haul.

-Given their quieter approach, introverts can be wrongly assumed to be weak or ineffective.
+Given their quieter approach, people assume introverts are weak or ineffective.
 In fact, surveys have shown that executives see introversion as a problem in business leadership.
-As such, there’s generally a bias against introverted leaders that can cause their teams lose faith in them.
+As such, there’s a bias against introverted leaders that can lead their teams to lose faith in their abilities.

-Introverts often find it hard to engage in large social gatherings such as meetings or public events where they’re expected to interact with others.
-This tendency may make it difficult for them to add their voice to discussions and decisions.
-Just as extroverts have trouble managing introvert team members, introvert leaders may also find it difficult to cope and build strong working relationships with extroverted employees.
+Because Introverts find it hard to engage in large social gatherings where they’re expected to interact with others, they find it difficult to add their voice to discussions and decisions.
+Just as extroverts have trouble managing introverted team members, introverted leaders may also find it difficult to cope and build strong working relationships with extroverted employees.

-Although most academic research into this topic tends to give an advantage to extroverted leaders, there is a growing body of work suggesting that introverts have value, as well.
-Susan Cain, author of several books on the advantages of a more introverted approach to leadership, has argued that there is “zero correlation between being the best talker and having the best ideas.”
+Although most academic research into this topic tends to give an advantage to extroverted leaders, there is a growing body of work suggesting that introverts have considerable value too.
+Susan Cain, the author of several books on the advantages of a more introverted approach to leadership, has argued that there is “zero correlation between being the best talker and having the best ideas.”

-You can draw a number of conclusion from this study, but in general it does seem to suggest that good leaders apply the style and approach that is most appropriate given the personalities of the people on their teams.
+You can draw a number of conclusions from this study, but in general, it does seem to suggest that good leaders apply the style and approach that is most appropriate given the personalities of the people on their teams.
 So, as Cain would argue, extroverts can’t always be the best leaders because some people don’t respond well to extroverts.

-Good leaders are not mostly loud, or mostly quiet.
-Good leaders are loud and outgoing when they need to be.
-And they are quiet and reflective when their teams need to be heard.
-Finding a balance between introvert and extrovert will provide your people with the leader they really need.
+Good leaders are not just loud or just quiet.
+Good leaders are loud and outgoing when they need to be and quiet and reflective when their teams need to be heard.
+Finding a balance between introvert and extrovert will provide your people – and your organization - with the leader they really need.